Samagra-Development/docs/docs/Functional Specs Samiksha.md

 - Sign with your designated credentials
 - Add New Form through the Form Management Section

-*Note - Forms with the same Form ID can only be uploaded if there no addition or deletion of questions*
+*Note: Forms with the same Form ID can only be uploaded if there no addition or deletion of questions*

 ***4.1.5 Manage existing forms***